Japan’s Prime Minister Fumio Kishida says he will step down next month, won’t run for re-election | KRDO

 His decision to quit comes a month before LDP elections are slated, with the date in September yet to be announced.

-His successor will be tasked to lead the world’s fourth-largest economy at a time of increasing living costs, which has been exacerbated by a weak yen.
+His successor will be tasked with leading the world’s fourth-largest economy at a time of increasing living costs, which have been exacerbated by the weak yen.

-Japan has been at the center of US President Joe Biden’s alliance building in the Indo-Pacific.
+Japan has been at the center of US President Joe Biden’s alliance-building in the Asia-Pacific region.
 American officials have seen a willing partner in Kishida, who has significantly shifted the country’s defense posture in recent years and provided ongoing support to Ukraine amid Russia’s invasion of its neighbor.

+In April, Biden hosted Kishida for a state visit, with the Japanese leader addressing a joint session of Congress and lauding their bilateral ties.

+Kishida worked with Biden to write “the first chapter of a new era in the US-Japan relationship,” US Ambassador to Japan Rahm Emanuel told CNN.

 This story has been updated with additional information.